 If you follow along on Instagram then you know that I recently spent a week in NYC and today I have a bunch more photos and info to share about my trip.
 So I should start by saying this wasn’t my first trip to NYC.
 I actually lost count but I think it’s around 5 or 6 times now and each and every trip has been completely different.
 That’s what so great about New York because there’s soooooooo much to see and do that it’s never, ever boring or the same.
+Just imagine what it would be like if you lived here permanently.
 That being said, I didn’t really do the touristy stuff, which although can be frustrating sometimes, is still worth seeing on your first visit.
 I mean not ALL of it, but the highlights.

 I thought it would be fun to flashback to my first trip to NYC as a fresh faced 23 year old.
-I was so excited to go because my friend had stayed at Crowne Plaza Times Square Manhattan and had told me all about her trip and it sounded so good I just wanted to experience what she did!
 I worked for a small ad agency at the time and they had a particularly good year and really believed their employees (even the receptionist) should be inspired and well-cultured.
 As a ‘bonus’ each employee got a return flight to NYC plus admission to the Museum of Modern Art (MoMA).
 For real!!!
 What has your boss done to inspire you lately?